jh1993/UnderusedOptions/README.txt

 Lightning Form:
 - Is now also a translocation spell.
 - Cloud Form (3 SP): When inside a thunderstorm cloud, Lightning Form will not run out, and you will automatically generate a thunderstorm cloud within 3 tiles every turn.
 If you have Ice Infusion, this upgrade also works with blizzard clouds.
-- Frost Infusion (4 SP): Now also gives 100 ice resistance and functions with ice spells.
+- Ice Infusion (4 SP): Now also gives 100 ice resistance and functions with ice spells.

 Lightning Storm:
 - Strike Twice (5 SP): If an affected tile already has a thunderstorm cloud, the unit on that tile is dealt lightning damage equal to the damage of this spell.
 If you have the Strikechance upgrade, there is a 50% chance to deal damage again.